osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 !!! warning "OSG 24"
     This installation guide requires OSG 24

-This document describes how to install an Open Science Data Federation (OSDF) Origin service via RPM.
+This document describes how to install an Open Science Data Federation (OSDF) Origin service via RPMs.
 This service, based on the [Pelican Platform](https://docs.pelicanplatform.org/federating-your-data), allows an administrator to serve data from a POSIX filesystem or S3 endpoint through the global OSDF infrastructure.

-!!! note
-    The origin must be registered with the OSG prior to joining the data federation.
-    You may start the registration process prior to finishing the installation by [using this link](#registering-the-origin) along with information like:

-    * Resource name and hostname
-    * Administrative and security contact(s)

 Before Starting